 Moreover, when it comes to remote medical interpretation services, keep in mind that a consistent and fast internet connection is crucial, as is a high-quality device through which the audio and video will be transmitted.
-Work with your project manager to iron out concerns like a sudden loss in power or a poor connection during an interaction.
+Work with your project manager to iron out concerns like a sudden loss of power or a poor connection during an interaction.

 A medical emergency can occur anywhere and at any time.
 When you begin working with an LSP, you need to first check which languages they support and if there are any locations they cannot service.
 The last thing you want is to be turned down during a crisis.

-It’s important for you to assess your requirements and have an open conversation with potential partners so neither party is caught off guard.
+It’s important for you to assess your requirements and have an open conversation with potential partners, so neither party is caught off guard.